His mother said to the servants, “Whatever he says to you, do it.” John 2:5

 Samson Defeats the Philistines

-3 Samson said to them, “This time I will be blameless in the case of the Philistines when I harm them.”
-4 Samson went and caught 300 foxes, and took torches, and turned tail to tail, and put a torch in the middle between every two tails.
+3 Samson said to them, “This time I will be innocent in the case of the Philistines, when I harm them.”
+4 Samson went out and caught 300 foxes, and took torches, and tied them together in pairs, tail to tail, and put a torch in the middle between every pair of tails.

 5 When he had set the torches on fire, he let them go into the standing grain of the Philistines, and burned up both the shocks and the standing grain, and also the olive groves.